Can Counselling Help You?

 Perhaps you are struggling through an unanticipated life event, and need support and coping strategies to help you through.
 Maybe you are weighed down by feelings of depression and anxiety, or feel hijacked by a persistent sense of inadequacy.
 Or, like many people, you may be dissatisfied with the state of your relationship with your partner, colleagues, or children, but are at a loss as to how to engage differently.
 In my psychotherapy practice, I provide a safe and supportive environment for people from all walks of life to openly explore such struggles.

-In counselling, we can explore the emotional, behavioural, and relational patterns that seem to keep showing up in your life.
-Everyone brings a unique self and a particular arrangement of life experiences, personality, and current challenges to therapy; however, there are also many commonalities in the human condition.
+In counselling, we explore the emotional, behavioural, and relational patterns that seem to keep showing up in your life.
+Everyone brings a unique self and particular life experiences, personality, and challenges to therapy; however, there are also many commonalities in the human condition.

 Some of the pervasive themes I address in counselling include: